-Naturally, the user may save in a file or print the settings of any transmitter for future reference.
+Naturally, the user may save (in a file) or print the settings of any transmitter for future reference.

-To correct the zero and gain, or simulate these changes, one has to know a password.
+To correct the zero and gain one has to know a password.
 The initial password is 'ciba' and may be changed from menu (Options/General) to any other combination of letters and numbers.

-As mentioned before, for non-linear transfer characteristics, a user-defined text table may be used.
+As mentioned before, for non-standard sensors, a user-defined text table may be used.
 The configuration program applies elaborate mathematical methods to approximate the supplied characteristics, which allows to limit the user input to just few points for smooth curves.